While the nation’s capital doesn’t have legalized gambling, there are two large, Vegas-style casinos within thirty miles of the District of Columbia.

 MGM National Harbor has beautiful grounds, waterfalls, artwork and décor.
 It’s gorgeous – both inside and out.

-And in terms of traffic, it’s also been a huge hit.
+And in terms of customers, it’s also been a huge hit.

 With over 12 million annual visitors to National Harbor, the MGM gets a good chunk of those.
 In fact, MGM says they receive six million visitors a year.